hmz777/Z-Toolbar/README.md

 # Misc
 - The app register it self in the windows registery in order to run at startup (if the checkbox was checked).
 - Items are saved as a JSON file in the app directory.

+# Upcoming Features
-- In the near future, i will add a docking feature in order to dock the toolbar in different directions on screen.
+- I will add a docking feature in order to dock the toolbar in different directions on screen.
+- Sorting and filtering of items in the list.
+- The ability to move icons freely in order to sort them in any way.

 # Author
 ### Hamzi Alsheikh